nextcloud/documentation/admin_manual/configuration_server/harden_server.rst

 This document lists some security hardenings which require manual interaction by administrators.
 The whole document content is based on the assumption that you run ownCloud Server on Apache2 on a Linux environment.

-.. note:: ownCloud will warn you in the administration interface if some critical security relevant options are missing,
+.. note:: ownCloud will warn you in the administration interface if some critical security-relevant options are missing.
-          however in some cases that are considered second level as defense administrators are encouraged to check these hardenings manually.
+          However, it is still up to the server administrator to review and maintain system security.

 Operating system
 ----------------